NetApp/na_cloud_volumes_automation/azure/anf/README.md

 # na_terraform_anf
 Terraform template to deploy Azure Netapp Files (ANF) volume on Microsoft Azure from scratch.

-## License
-By accessing, downloading, installing or using the content in this repository, you agree the terms of the License laid out in License file.

-Note that there are certain restrictions around producing and/or sharing any derivative works with the content in this repository.
-Please make sure you read the terms of the License before using the content.
-If you do not agree to all of the terms, do not access, download or use the content in this repository.

-Copyright: 2022 NetApp Inc.

 ## Terraform Template for Azure Netapp Files (ANF)
 This is an archive of Terraform configuration files to deploy Azure Netapp Files (ANF) using Terraform.

 These templates use "azurerm" terraform provider.

 ## Folder Contents
 This folder contains various deployment and configuration scenarios for Azure Netapp Files volume deployment.